-On the one hand, long tail distributions (a fancy name for something like 1/x) are well studied in science when it comes to outliers.
-They demonstrate, that although outliers are very unlikely because the end of their distributions falls off relatively quickly, these distributions are also extremely long.
+On the one hand, long-tail distributions (a fancy name for something like 1/x) are well studied in science when it comes to outliers.
+They demonstrate that although outliers are very unlikely because their distributions fall off relatively quickly, these distributions are also extremely long.
 Thus, the probability of extreme outliers is still quite finite, and they occur more often than intuitively expected.

 Rare words occur more frequently in texts than we are used to , stock market crashes are more likely than financial analysts like to think , and floods, for example, can sometimes be so severe that they are even given their own name: Flood of the Century.

 So it seems that long-tail distributions are capturing the effect of outliers, occurring rarely, but producing a large impact.
 On the other hand, long-tail distributions were introduced to the general public when Chris Anderson published his article of the same name in the magazine “Wired” and applied the concept to the realm of business (worth reading!).